 - Break out the sunscreen: Summer is coming up again, and your child should be considering what options are best for his summer plans.
 Vacations are nice, but so is earning money or enhancing one’s transcript with a summer camp or program!

-- Check the schedule: If your child needs to, he or she should register for June SAT Subject Tests now.
+- Check the schedule: If your child needs to, he or she should register and prep for June SAT Subject Tests now.

 - Plan for the coming school year: Testing aside, gently oversee registration for next fall’s classes and activities.
 Urge your child to select (or continue) the most challenging classes possible and to participate in at least one community service activity.
 Finalize any summer plans, and, just as you did last year, devise a summer reading list together that will help the transition into junior year.